-Keeping your clubface slightly closed is critically important to ensuring you make the right contact with the ball and facilitate a draw instead of a straight shot or fade.
+Keeping your clubface slightly closed is critically important to ensure you make the right contact with the ball and facilitate a draw instead of a straight shot or fade.

 As with all strokes, swing technique is crucially important.
 When hitting a draw, you should attempt to swing from the inside to the outside as this will create the trajectory and spin on the ball, as well as the contact you need to force the ball into the trajectory you need.